 Sorry, fellow Millenials.
 I know we have a reputation for being adroit multi-taskers, but it’s bullshit.
 Multi-tasking is, quite literally, physically impossible.
 And I mean the literal form of literally.
 Not the bastardized, colloquial form.

 See, your conscious brain is not a multi-threaded processor.
-Oh sure, your unconscious brain can handle all kinds of parallel processes.
+Oh sure, your unconscious brain can handle all kinds of parallel activities.
 It filters out myriad sights, sounds, sensations, and smells for you.
 But it has to do that because your conscious brain is a single core Pentium.
 It’s blazingly fast, and can handle incomprehensibly complex analyses.
 But it can only do one thing at a time.

 For instance, if you are reading this sentence on the bus, and the gentlemen next to you sneezes precisely as you read the word “peanut butter”, then you will not perceive the two events as occurring simultaneously.
 Your brain will process the image of the words “peanut butter” and then it will process the sound of the sneeze.
 As a result, you will perceive the two events as having happened at different points in time even though they occurred simultaneously.